wp-plugins/easy-table/readme.txt

 No

 == Changelog ==

+= 0.4 =
+* Fixed: Option value can't override default value if option value is empty (if checkbox is uncecked).
+* Added: Optionally, tfoot now can be taken from last row.
+Example usage: [table tf="last"]somedata[/table]

 = 0.3 =
 * Improved: Option form now filled out with default value if there are no options saved in database and you don't need to save option to get the plugin to works.